JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/react_typescript_tdd/index.md

 to getting productive, in PyCharm, for React projects using TypeScript.
 Along the way we'll show test-driven development and emphasize tips-and-tricks in the IDE.

-## Testing

-- Our test current fails
-- Right-click to run it
-- Show the run config that was created automatically
-- Fix the test:
-  - `getByText(/hello react/i)`
-  - Remove the expect fail at end
-- Add a run config manually, All Tests, which has --watchAll
-- Remove enzyme